-Section 4.
+ICANN shall seek to establish means by which community, non-profit Claimants and other Claimants that would otherwise be excluded from utilizing the IRP process may meaningfully participate in and have access to the IRP process.

 PERIODIC REVIEW OF ICANN STRUCTURE AND OPERATIONS

-1. The Board shall cause a periodic review of the performance and operation of each Supporting Organization, each Supporting Organization Council, each Advisory Committee (other than the Governmental Advisory Committee), and the Nominating Committee by an entity or entities independent of the organization under review.
-The goal of the review, to be undertaken pursuant to such criteria and standards as the Board shall direct, shall be to determine (i) whether that organization has a continuing purpose in the ICANN structure, and (ii) if so, whether any change in structure or operations is desirable to improve its effectiveness.
+The Board shall cause a periodic review of the performance and operation of each Supporting Organization, each Supporting Organization Council, each Advisory Committee (other than the Governmental Advisory Committee), and the Nominating Committee by an entity or entities independent of the organization under review.
+The goal of the review, to be undertaken pursuant to such criteria and standards as the Board shall direct, shall be to determine (i) whether that organization, council or committee has a continuing purpose in the ICANN structure, (ii) if so, whether any change in structure or operations is desirable to improve its effectiveness and (iii) whether that organization, council or committee is accountable to its constituencies, stakeholder groups, organizations and other stakeholders.

 These periodic reviews shall be conducted no less frequently than every five years, based on feasibility as determined by the Board.
 Each five-year cycle will be computed from the moment of the reception by the Board of the final report of the relevant review Working Group.

 The results of such reviews shall be posted on the Website for public review and comment, and shall be considered by the Board no later than the second scheduled meeting of the Board after such results have been posted for 30 days.
-The consideration by the Board includes the ability to revise the structure or operation of the parts of ICANN being reviewed by a two-thirds vote of all members of the Board.2.
+The consideration by the Board includes the ability to revise the structure or operation of the parts of ICANN being reviewed by a two-thirds vote of all Directors.

 The Governmental Advisory Committee shall provide its own review mechanisms.

+annual review

+ICANN will produce an annual report on the state of the accountability and transparency reviews, which will discuss the status of the implementation of all review processes required by Section 4.6 and the status of ICANN’s implementation of the Consensus-supported recommendations set forth in the final reports issued by the review teams to the Board following the conclusion of such review (“Annual Review Implementation Report”).
+The Annual Review Implementation Report will be posted on the Website for public review and comment.
+Each Annual Review Implementation Report will be considered by the Board and serve as an input to the continuing process of implementing the recommendations from the review teams set forth in the final reports of such review teams required in Section 4.6.

+Specific reviews

+Review Teams and Reports

+Review teams will be established for each applicable review, which will include both a limited number of members and an open number of observers.
+The chairs of the Supporting Organizations and Advisory Committees participating in the applicable review shall select a group of up to 21 review team members from among the prospective members nominated by the Supporting Organizations and Advisory Committees, balanced for diversity and skill.
+In addition, the Board may designate one Director or Liaison to serve as a member of the review team.
+Specific guidance on the selection process is provided within the Operating Standards developed with the global Internet community for the conduct of reviews under this Section 4.6.
+The Operating Standards must be aligned with the following guidelines:

+Each Supporting Organization and Advisory Committee participating in the applicable review may nominate up to seven prospective members for the review team;